Moop204/textaudio/README.md

 ![basic-sample](media/sample-screen.png "")

 Text with playable audio created using Chakra UI components and Howler.js.
+This can be used to help verify claims made in texts.
 Inspired by this [ABC article](https://www.abc.net.au/news/2021-03-26/the-base-tapes-secret-recordings-australian-recruitment/13255994).

 ## Basics
 Two ways to create a TextAudio component and fill it up with text.
 Either way will require an audioPath attribute that sources the audio clip to play.
 All other additional features are passed as a parameter.